CamSoper/how-insightful/README.md

 # How Insightful!
-Grok Your ASP.NET Core Web Apps with Azure Monitor
+Grok Your ASP.NET Core Web Apps with Application Insights

 Thanks so much for attending my talk!
 I hope you found it informative and enjoyable.
 I've gathered information to help you get started with Application Insights and ASP.NET Core.